s1seven/portal-docs/informations/README.md

 ## Swagger

 All endpoints documented here will link to a Swagger UI hosted on our staging webservices allowing you to try the API with the closest conditions from production systems.
+For convenience, a Swagger UI aggregating all endpoints is available [here](../openapi).

 1. On the top left, select the server address matching the address of the Swagger you are currently browsing.